Do you use certified organic feed?

 Why are your eggs ‘pasture raised’ and not ‘free range’?

-Egganic has a stocking rate of less than 300 hens per hectare, the free range standard is 10,000 hens per hectare and the organic standard is 1500 per hectare.
+Our chickens have a stocking rate of less than 300 hens per hectare, the free range standard is 10,000 hens per hectare and the organic standard is 1500 per hectare.
 Our hens are free to roam pasture paddocks free of chemicals all day every day.
 They graze and forage for bugs and grubs, are supplemented with natural grains, dust bathe in the dirt and do all the things that chickens like to and are meant to do.
 Unfortunately most free range farms and some organic farms are stocked at such a high stocking rates that the hens gain no significant benefit from the pasture or foraging but are still considered to be free range.
 The term ‘free range’ does not meet our core principle of ethical and sustainable farming which is why we use the term ‘pasture raised’.

 What do you get from other farms and how well do you know the farmers?

-Can you buy bulk or a whole animals?
+Can you buy bulk or whole animals?

 What seasoning do you use in your burgers and sausages?